 Who associated with the domain name registration needs to be identified and/or contacted for investigation of Criminal Activity/DNS Abuse?

 During investigation of Criminal Activity/DNS Abuse, users of registration data, such as regulatory authorities, law enforcement, cybersecurity professionals, IT administrators, automated protection systems and other incident responders, may wish to identify the entity or individual who is in control of the domain name registration or who can provide information that would lead to the identification of the entity or individual who is controlling the domain name registration.
-This entity could be the domain name registration holder (the Registrant), the privacy/proxy service and/or the registrar.
-This is often an entity being harmed by Criminal Activity or DNS Abuse associated with a domain name – for example, when a domain name has been hijacked or compromised.
-It may also be an entity perpetrating a suspected crime or abuse – for example, a spammer.
+Generally, this use case isn’t for contact but is focused instead on identification.
+Accurate RDS data is important and can be critical in determining if the registrant is a victim of abuse or the abuser.
+While accurate data is preferred even bad data can be useful in identifying trends, showing patterns or association with known bad actors.

 What is the objective achieved by identifying and/or contacting each of those entities?

-Enabling identification of the parties legally responsible for the domain name registration, the nature of the domain name registration, and the operation of a domain name linked to abuse and/or criminal activities, to facilitate the eventual mitigation and resolution of the abuse identified.
-This may or may not lead to notification of the identified entity (see Criminal Activity/DNS Abuse Mitigation).
+Identification of the entity responsible for criminal activity could lead to prosecution.
+The RDS data may be used in conjunction with other data points to build a case.
+As previously noted even bad data can be useful and may help demonstrate patterns or trends of abuse.

+The objectives are:

+Prevention of criminal activity and DNS abuse

+Mitigation of impacts from criminal activity and DNS abuse

+When it does occur providing data points to help build a case for prosecution of those responsible for the criminal activity

+This use case generally uses the RDS data for identification but not for contact.
+In cases where a reseller or privacy/proxy service is used however, then contact with the objective of identifying domain owner (for purposes specified above) applies.

 What might be expected of that entity with regard to the domain name?